jdrestre/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 4-only_diff_elements.py | 4.
 Only differents | Write a function that returns a set of all elements present in only one set.
 5-number_keys.py | 5.
 Number of keys | Write a function that returns the number of keys in a dictionary.
 6-print_sorted_dictionary.py | 6.
 Print sorted dictionary | Write a function that prints a dictionary by ordered keys.
+7-update_dictionary.py | 7.
+Update dictionary | Write a function that replaces or adds key/value in a dictionary.